 Why we train our managers, and why you should too

-While Bart Schofield (Director) recently completed a CMI Level 5 qualification in Management and Leadership, Mike Pritchard-Howarth (Operations Director) is in close pursuit, studying for the Level 3 qualification.
-Here, the pair discuss what it takes to finish the course, why it’s important to be training recruitment managers, and how Newman Stewart has helped along the way.
+One of our Directors, Mike Pritchard-Howarth recently completed a CMI Level 3 qualification in Management and Leadership.
+Here, Mike discusses what it takes to finish the course, why it’s important to be training recruitment managers, and how Newman Stewart has helped along the way.

-Was it a lucky coincidence that you both chose the CMI course?
+Was it a coincidence that you chose the CMI course?

 How would you describe your leadership style?

-Mike: I think I’m still finding it!
+I think I’m still finding it!
 I’d like to think I have a good balance though.
 The team knows that I’m always there for them, but that I can also drive them forward when necessary.
-I’m not sure if Bart would agree…

 What’s the support been like from Newman Stewart?

-Mike: It’s exactly what we needed.
-Both of our courses were practically put on hold due to the COVID-19 pandemic, so being trusted to complete it in our own time was a real vote of confidence.
+It’s exactly what I needed.
+My course was practically put on hold due to the COVID-19 pandemic, so being trusted to complete it in my own time was a real vote of confidence.
 There’s a lot to take in, and of course the day to day work comes first, but John always gives me the time I need to get everything done.

 Would you recommend the course to anyone else?